* Aluminium surges 2.8 pct to session peak of $1,943/T

 * COLLAHUASI: Chilean copper mine Collahuasi, a joint venture of Anglo American and Glencore will cut 115 jobs, including executives, as part of a plan to boost efficiency amid low prices for the metal.

-* ZINC: LME zinc was down 1.1 percent at $2,801.50 a tonne, having climbed to its highest in more than three months on Wednesday on falling stocks in exchange warehouses, shortages and stronger demand from China.
+* ZINC: LME zinc was down 0.2 percent at $2,826 a tonne in official midday trading, having climbed to its highest in more than three months on Wednesday on falling stocks in exchange warehouses, shortages and stronger demand from China.

 * INVENTORIES: Zinc stocks in LME warehouses fell another 3,450 tonnes to 270,225, and are down more 35 percent since the start of the year.
 MZNSTX-TOTAL